Josiah Martin: Governor of North Carolina

-After Governor's Palace, Newbern was attacked by Whigs on 24 April 1775, he sent his family to his in-laws' home in New York and took refuge on board the sloop-of-war HMS Cruizer, transferring his headquarters to Fort Johnston on the Cape Fear River.
-When the Mecklenburg Resolves were published in May 1775, Martin transmitted a copy to England, which he described as "setting up a system of rule and regulation subversive of his majesty's government."
+After the Governor's Palace in Newbern was attacked by Patriots on 24 April 1775, Martin sent his family to his in-laws' home in New York and took refuge on board the Royal Navy sloop-of-war HMS Cruizer, transferring his headquarters to Fort Johnston on the Cape Fear River.
+When the Patriot-authored Mecklenburg Resolves were published in May 1775, Martin sent a copy to England, which he described as "setting up a system of rule and regulation subversive of his majesty's government."
 Martin then requested a supply of arms and ammunition from General Thomas Gage in Boston.
-In July 1775, a plot instigated by Martin to arm the slaves was discovered.
-In retaliation, John Ashe led a group of colonists against Fort Johnston on 20 July.
-Martin was forced to flee aboard the Cruizer while the colonists destroyed the fort.
-Martin remained off the coast of North Carolina, directing the rising of the Loyalists, whom he supplied with weapons brought from England.
+In July 1775, a plot instigated by Martin to arm black slaves to fight with the British against the Patriots was discovered.
+In retaliation, John Ashe led a group of Patriots to attack Fort Johnston on 20 July.
+Martin was forced to flee aboard Cruizer while the Ashe and his men destroyed the fort.
+Martin remained off the coast of North Carolina, directing movements of the Loyalists, whom he supplied with weapons brought from England.

-Later life
+Later life and death

-After two attempts during the Carolina campaign to re-establish his administration were turned back, Martin, who was then in ill health due to fatigue, left for Long Island and then England.
-He died in London on 13 April 1786 and was buried at St George's, Hanover Square, London.
+Following the failure of two attempts during the Carolina campaign to reestablish his administration, Martin, who was then in ill health due to fatigue, left for Long Island and then England.
+He died in London on 13 April 1786 and was buried at St George's, Hanover Square.

-Honors
+Honours

 Martin County, North Carolina, is named after him.